University of Santo Tomas Office of QS/THE Rankings Deputy Director...Read More

 EFFECTIVE COMMUNICATOR AND COLLABORATOR

-— Express myself clearly, correctly, and confidently in various environments, contexts, and technologies of human interaction
+- Express oneself clearly, correctly, and confidently in various environments, contexts, and technologies of human interaction.

 ANALYTICAL AND CREATIVE THINKER

-— Engage in reflective practice to ensure disciplinal relevance and professional development
+- Engage in reflective practice to ensure disciplinal excellence and professional development.

 Within five years after graduation, BS Industrial Engineering alumni from the University of Santo Tomas shall be engaged in the manufacturing or service industries, locally or abroad, in the following areas of specialization: